-The Audit Committee is composed of six non-management directors who are independent as required by SEC and NYSE rules.
+The Audit Committee is composed of five non-management directors who are independent as required by SEC and NYSE rules.
 The Audit Committee operates under a written charter adopted by the Board which is posted on the Company's website at www.leggett-search.com/governance.

 Management is responsible for the Company's financial statements and financial reporting process, including the system of internal controls.
-PwC, our independent registered public accounting firm is responsible for expressing an opinion on the conformity of the audited consolidated financial statements with generally accepted accounting principles.
+PwC, our independent registered public accounting firm, is responsible for expressing an opinion on the conformity of the audited consolidated financial statements with generally accepted accounting principles.
 The Audit Committee is responsible for monitoring, overseeing and evaluating these processes, providing recommendations to the Board regarding the independence of and risk assessment procedures used by our independent registered public accounting firm, selecting and retaining our independent registered public accounting firm, and overseeing compliance with various laws and regulations.

 At its meetings, the Audit Committee reviewed and discussed the Company's audited financial statements with management and PwC.
-The Audit Committee also discussed with PwC all items required by AICPA Professional Auditing Standards-Section 380-The Auditor's Communication with Those Charged with Governance.
+The Audit Committee also discussed with PwC all items required by Public Company Accounting Oversight Board Auditing Standard No. 16-Communications with Audit Committees.